 Stroll through your neighbourhood in June when peonies are blooming and take in the sights and smells.
 See what you like.
 Visit public gardens or take in a peony show.
 June is great for picking out your favourites but not for planting.
 Just planning.
 According to The Canadian Peony Society, fall is the best time to plant freshly-dug roots, but if you bought a potted root, you can plant it in spring once weather is consistently warm.

 How to choose a peony

 Now’s the time to order peonies from a reputable grower, who will ship your order as bare roots in the fall, which is the ideal time for planting.
-(And order early as supplies will be limited.)
+(And order early, as supplies will be limited.)
 The Canadian Peony Society has a great list of growers on their website.
-Their roots will be far healthier and preform better than the potted peonies you find in garden centres in the spring.
+Their roots will be far healthier and perform better than the potted peonies you find in garden centres in the spring.
 Choosing will be difficult because the forms, colours and varieties are endless.
 You can choose peonies with single or double blooms, peonies that do or don’t require staking, and peonies with little or intense fragrance.

 How to plant peonies

 Pick a mostly sunny location.
 I always think they do best with a bit of midday shade but that isn’t always an option.
 Give them space.
 You don’t want root interference from nearby trees or shrubs.
 Remember that it will be a big plant one day and plan ahead.